konstantinasfr/amber-tutorial/system_assembly.md

 ## 5A.
 Concatenate Protein/PIP/Ions With Lipids

-Now we merge the protein with the memebrane that we extarcted earlier:
+Now we merge the protein with the membrane that we extarcted earlier:
 ```bash
 cat G2_S181P_charm_alinged.pdb membrane.pdb > combined_full_protein_with_lipid.pdb
 ```